UKP-SQuARE/square-core/skills/README.md

 6. Add environment variables to the `local.settings.json` file under `Values`.
 6. Deploy your skill according to the instructions
 7. Copy the URL of your deployment and use it when creating a skill in SQuARE without the trailing `/query` (e.g. https://myskill.azurewebsites.net/api).
+An example repository can also be found at [UKP-SQuARE/cloud-example-azure](https://github.com/UKP-SQuARE/cloud-example-azure)
 ## Publicly Available Skills
 ### boolq
 *Description*: A categorical QA skill answering boolean questions given a context with yes or no.